Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 What it’s like to use

-• Elevated, enclosed trains
+• elevated, enclosed trains

-• Designed for longer north–south movement
+• designed for longer north–south movement

 When it works best

-• Avoiding Strip traffic during busy periods
+• avoiding traffic during busy periods

-Common first-timer surprise
+Common first-time surprise

-Free Strip Trams: Short, Resort-Operated Connections
+Free Strip Trams: Short, Resort-Based Connections

 What free trams are good for

-• Short hops between closely connected hotels
+• short hops between closely connected resorts

-• Saving energy inside large resort clusters
+• saving energy inside large hotel clusters

-• Avoiding repeated indoor walking
+• avoiding repeated indoor walking

 What they don’t do